PARC-Solutions/DM-Agent1/Medical_Billing_Denial_Agent_Roadmap.md

 - Vector embedding process established
 - Knowledge base indexed and searchable

-**Tests:**
+**Tests Created:**
-- Resolution strategies completeness test
+- test_resolution_knowledge_base - Validates the structure and content of resolution strategies
-- Retrieval accuracy by denial type test
+- Strategy completeness test - Verifies strategies for all essential denial types
-- Step-by-step instructions validity test
+- Strategy structure test - Ensures each strategy has required components (name, description, steps, etc.)
-- Vector embedding quality test
+- Billing rule references test - Checks that documentation requirements and references are included
-- Query response time test
+- Strategy content test - Validates that steps are actionable and comprehensive

-#### US 2.3: Memory Service Integration
+#### ✅ US 2.3: Memory Service Integration
 **As a** developer,
 **I want** to integrate VertexAIRagMemoryService with the agent system,
 **So that** knowledge can be efficiently accessed during conversations.